KomodoPlatform/developer-docs/docs/basic-docs/start-here/core-technology-discussions/creating-and-distributing-a-new-komodo-smart-chain.md

 #### The Features of the New Smart Chain

 There are several primary differences between a Smart Chain and the main Komodo chain.
 For example, the Smart Chain will not automatically generate 5.1% rewards for all wallet addresses holding coins, unlike the main chain.
-Furthermore, the Smart Chain’s dPoW consensus mechanism is built to notarize to the KMD main chain (as explained in [Part I.](chapter1.md))
+Furthermore, the Smart Chain’s dPoW consensus mechanism is built to notarize to the KMD main chain.

 Some of the differences reveal strong advantages held by members of the Komodo ecosystem.
 By design, this Smart Chain is capable of automatically adopting any updates that the Komodo core development team add to the framework.
 The Smart Chain also has a built-in capacity within the framework to allow the entrepreneur to code new rules.

-For example, the entrepreneur may decide not to use a PoW consensus mechanism, but may instead prefer PoS (discussed in [Part I.](chapter1.md) Other changes can also be made, according to the entrepreneur’s imagination and developer knowledge.
+For example, the entrepreneur may decide not to use a PoW consensus mechanism, but may instead prefer PoS.
+Other changes can also be made, according to the entrepreneur’s imagination and developer knowledge.
 So long as the new code that the entrepreneur adds to the Smart Chain does not interfere with the overall framework, the Smart Chain will smoothly integrate with the rest of the Komodo ecosystem.
-We provide more details on this topic in [Part V's](chapter8.md) section regarding Antara.

 For the purposes of our discussion, this new Smart Chain is otherwise the same as the Komodo main chain, including the features to communicate natively with other blockchains via AtomicDEX.
 The reader may note that this new Komodo Smart Chain is not a colored-token running on top of a parent blockchain, as is often the case in other blockchain ecosystems (consider the ERC20 token of the Ethereum platform).
 Instead, this Smart Chain is an entirely unique and independent blockchain unto itself.